avibrown/playtronica-tools/README.md

 # How to Use

 ## Check requirements
-This has been tested on Windows 10 using (Python 3.9.2)["https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe"] but should work for other recent versions.
+This has been tested on Windows 10 using [Python 3.9.2]("https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe") but should work for other recent versions.

 As for modules, you will need:
 ```